Master in International Development Policy

 Applications are accepted from July 1 - April 1.

-**International applicants are strongly encouraged to apply by the Priority Deadline.**
+**International applicants are strongly encouraged to apply by the Early Action or Priority Deadline.**

 The Final Deadline for application submission is 1 April.